 Octreotide is used to treat acromegaly.
 Octreotide is also used to reduce flushing episodes and watery diarrhea caused by cancerous tumors (carcinoid syndrome) or tumors called vasoactive intestinal peptide tumors (VIP adenomas).

-Octreotide may also be used for other purposes not listed in this medication guide.
+Octreotide may also be used for purposes not listed in this medication guide.

 What are the possible side effects of octreotide (Sandostatin LAR)?

-- low blood sugar (headache, confusion, drowsiness, weakness, dizziness, fast heartbeat, sweating, tremor, nausea); or
+- low blood sugar (headache, hunger, weakness, sweating, confusion, irritability, dizziness, fast heart rate, or feeling jittery); or

 Less serious side effects may include: